Kochchadaiyan Ranadhira

 Kochchadaiyan, known as Ranadhira, (Tamil: கோச்சடையான் ரணதீரன்)(r. c.
 670 – 710 AD) was a Pandya king of early medieval south India.
 He was the son and successor of Arikesari Maravarman c.
 640-670 CE The name of the king is famously omitted in the Tamil portion of the Larger Sinnamanur Plates.

 Reign

 Kochadaiyan Ranadhira succeeded his father Arikesari Maravarman.Kochadaiyan Ranadhira was known for his military prowess and conquests, which are recorded in historical accounts and Inscriptions.
-He also fought many wars and won during his reign .He had to fight many kings to gain supremacy in the south.
+He also fought many wars and won during his reign.
+He had to fight many kings to gain supremacy in the south.
 The Velvikudi copperplates speak about his victory.
 Ranadhira defeated the Cheras, Cholas, Kongas, Karnatas and Ay chieftains in the battles.
+The Velvikkudi grant also mentions he victories at battles of Sengodi and Pudankodu.

 Titles

-Kochadayan Ranathira bore several titles reflecting his military victories and authority over various regions.